Some scripts are provided for building and testing CarlaServer on Linux

 Server only writes, first measurements message then the bulk of raw images.

 Every image is an array of uint32's

-where each color is an FColor (BGRA) as stored in Unreal Engine, and the possible types of images are
+where FOV is the horizontal field of view of the camera as float, each color is an FColor (BGRA) as stored in Unreal Engine, and the possible types of images are

 type = 0 None (RGB without any post-processing) type = 1 SceneFinal (RGB with post-processing present at the scene) type = 2 Depth (Depth Map) type = 3 SemanticSegmentation (Semantic Segmentation)